 When we talk about getting married, we tend to talk in terms of finalities and absolutes—your one and only, your happily ever after.
 There’s a sense of this and only this.
 But the truth is, for a lot of people marriages aren’t a one-time-only event.
-With a divorce rate hovering at around 50 percent, there’s a good chance that you or your partner may have been married before.
-And that’s totally fine.
-One of you having been married before doesn’t keep you from having your own fairy tale—look at Meghan Markle—but it’s important to be aware that there can be extra complications.
+With a divorce rate hovering at around 50 percent, there’s a good chance that you or your partner may have been married before, and that’s totally fine.
+One of you having been married before doesn’t keep you from having your own fairy tale.
 If you’re marrying someone who has been married before, there’s a good chance you’ll have to deal with an ex—and that can be an intimidating prospect.

 First of all, it’s crucial to remember that everyone has their own past—even if you haven’t been married before, there are still significant people and partners from earlier in your life.
 There are relationships that can be just as meaningful and transformative that never involved a ring or vows.

 “Do not go down the road of thinking that the ex is a threat to you in any way,” Hartstein says.
 “Chances are you have your own exes and you know your partner has no need to be worried about them.”
 If you feel yourself panicking or being jealous, you can talk to your partner about the issue—not in an accusing way, just sharing the fact that you're struggling.
 But also remember that if your exes are no threat, theirs shouldn’t be either just because they decided to get married.

 Be Realistic About Their Role in Your Life